-STRATEGY: Utilize the Human Rights Campaign Municipal Equality Index (MEI) scorecard as guidance to advance equity.
+STRATEGY: Utilize the Human Rights Campaign Municipal Equality Index stakeholders.

+(MEI) scorecard as guidance to advance equity.

-STRATEGY: Identify and implement best practices for advancing diversity, equity and inclusion throughout City government and with external stakeholders.
+STRATEGY: Identify and implement best practices for advancing diversity, equity and inclusion throughout City government and with external designated an "All-Star City" in the Human Rights Campaign's 2020 Municipal Equality Index for earning a score of 98 out of 100.